-People and their families told us they felt the service was effective and that staff understood people's needs and had the skills to meet them.
-One person said, "They look after me and help me with my room".
-Another person told us staff, "help me, yes they do".
-A family member said the staff were, "pretty good.
-They understand [my relative] and tell me when there is something wrong".
-A visiting health professional told us the staff were knowledgeable about the people they supported and they did not have any concerns about the staff's ability to look after people effectively.
-They said, "They [staff] provide the highest quality care to the clients".
+People and a family member told us they felt the service was effective and that staff understood people's needs and had the skills to meet them.
+One person said, "I tidy my room but staff help me".
+Another person told us, "Staff are nice they look after me".
+A family member said there relative had been at the home a long time and "Staff know just how to help him when he is having a difficult time".
+An advocate, a health professional and two care professionals told us the staff were knowledgeable about the people they supported and they did not have any concerns about the staff's ability to look after people effectively.
+The advocate said, "I have developed a clear view that the provision of support and care, and the approaches adopted by the management and team are effective and supportive to promote quality of life for its residents as a priority.

 People's ability to make decisions was assessed in line with the Mental Capacity Act, 2005 (MCA).
 The MCA provides a legal framework for making particular decisions on behalf of people who may lack the mental capacity to do so for themselves.
 The Act requires that as far as possible people make their own decisions and are helped to do so when needed.
 When they lack mental capacity to take particular decisions, any decisions made on their behalf must be in their best interests and as least restrictive as possible.
 The provider had clear policies, procedures and recording systems for when people were not able to make decisions about their care or support.
 We saw staff followed these by consulting with relatives and professionals and documenting decisions taken, including why they were in the person's best interests.
-For example, a best interest decision had been made in respect of one person who was diabetic, regarding the management of their nutrition.
 People were also supported by an independent advocate or an independent mental capacity advocate (IMCA), when appropriate, for important decisions that affects their lives.
-For example one person was supported by an advocate in respect of the decision to move them to the home.
+For example, a best interest decision had been made in respect of one person who held their own bus pass but had started to become confused when out in the community.
+A best interest decision was made following discussions with the person, who was supported by an advocate, for staff to hold their bus pass.
+This restricted the use of the bus pass without staff knowledge allowing the person to maintain their independence in a safe and supported way.
+The advocate told us, "The management have a comprehensive understanding of the importance of 'best interests' meetings to ensure that decisions about safety are made in a multi-disciplinary setting".